 In addition to the brand submitting third party social factory audit reports as part of the certification process, we work with accredited third parties to carry out a number of factory audits as part of our quality control program.

 We also carry out follow up factory inspections in select manufacturing facilities to monitor the implementations of corrective actions identified in the initial social audit.

 All certified product models pass testing and verification at an accredited third party site prior to certification.
 With multiple accredited test and verification sites, it’s critical that each site can deliver accurate, repeatable product test results, regardless of location.
-To maintain this consistency, we carry out ‘round robin’ testing, including all our and test and verification partner sites.
+To maintain this consistency, we carry out ‘round robin’ testing, including all our and test and verification organization sites.
 The purpose is to ensure consistency of test methods, equipment calibration and criteria interpretation.

 5. Annual brand social responsibility review